dr-zool/matlab/README.md

 It should be noted that:

-†	elseif has no space between else and if (one word)
+- elseif has no space between else and if (one word)
-†	no semicolon (;) is needed at the end of lines containing if, else, end †	indentation of if block is not required, but facilitate the reading.
+- no semicolon (;) is needed at the end of lines containing if, else, end
+- indentation of if block is not required, but facilitate the reading.
-†	the end statement is required
+- the end statement is required

 5.2.2	Relational and logical operators

 A relational operator compares two numbers by determining whether a comparison is true or false.
-Relational operators are shown in Table 5.1.

 Relational and logical operators
 Operator	Description